Taiwan Travel Guide

 – Jiufen: This historic gold mining town is a popular tourist destination known for its narrow streets, vibrant markets, and stunning views of the surrounding mountains and coastline.

-See also Denmark Travel Guide
+See also Sri Lanka Travel Guide

 – National Palace Museum: One of the world’s largest collections of Chinese art and artifacts can be found in this museum, which houses over 700,000 pieces of ancient and imperial Chinese art.